Bones and All: Plot

-In 1988 Virginia, teenager Maren Yearly sneaks out to attend a sleepover with her classmates, where she bites through a girl's finger, partially severing it.
-Once she runs back home covered in blood, her father Frank swiftly relocates them to Maryland.
-Shortly after Maren's eighteenth birthday, Frank abandons her, leaving behind some cash, her birth certificate, and a cassette tape.
-On the tape, he recounts the story of Maren's first cannibalistic episode, when she killed her babysitter at the age of three.
-As similar incidents continued to occur over the years, although Frank helped his daughter evade consequences, he grew increasingly anguished over her apparent lack of remorse.
-He concludes with the hope that she will someday learn to overcome her urges.
+In 1988, teenager Maren Yearly lives in Virginia, where she is invited to a sleepover, although she knows she's not allowed to go.
+She sneaks out, and afterwards, bites off a girl's finger, partially severing it.
+Maren and her single father, Frank, quickly move to Maryland.
+Shortly after Maren's 18th birthday, Frank abandons her, leaving her cash, her birth certificate, and a tape.

+In the tape, Frank tells the story of Maren's first cannibalistic episode, when she killed her babysitter as a young child.
+Similar incidents continued to occur over the years, and while Frank helped her evade the consequences, he became distressed by Maren's lack of remorse.
+He concludes the tape with the hope that she will overcome her urges.
+Maren decides to go to Minnesota, birthplace of her mother, Janelle, of whom she has no memories.

-Maren decides to head to Minnesota, which is listed as the birth place of her mother, Janelle, who left her and Frank when Maren was only a baby.
-She is approached at a bus station in Columbus by Sully, an eccentric man and fellow "eater", who informs her that their kind can identify one another by scent.
-He leads her to a house wherein the owner, an elderly woman, is near death.
-Maren awakens in the morning to find Sully devouring the woman's corpse and joins him.
-Sully seems interested in taking Maren under his wing, but she flees the house soon after.
+She takes a bus to Columbus, Ohio, where she meets Sully, an eccentric fellow "eater" who located her by smell.
+She follows Sully to a house where there is a dying, elderly woman.
+Maren wakes up in the morning to find Sully devouring the woman's corpse and joins him.
+Maren flees shortly after.
+While stealing supplies from a convenience store in Indiana, Maren meets Lee, later finding him having eaten a man who harassed a customer inside the store.

-While shoplifting supplies in Indiana, Maren defends a woman from being harassed by a male customer.
-Having witnessed the scene, a young man named Lee antagonizes the customer; Maren later finds Lee outside, having just fed off the man.
-Lee steals his victim's truck and offers to bring Maren along, agreeing to help her find her mother after they spend the night at the man's vacant house.
-As they embark on a cross-country road trip, the two fall in love.
-During a brief stay in Lee's hometown in Kentucky, Maren notices his unwillingness to discuss certain aspects of his past, such as his father's absence and the reason why Lee avoids being spotted around town.
-His younger sister, Kayla, who is unaware of his true nature, chastises him for his constant departures and unannounced arrivals.
+Stealing his victim's truck, Lee offers Maren a ride.
+As they embark on a cross-country road trip, Maren and Lee fall in love.
+During a brief stay in Lee's hometown in Kentucky, Maren notices his unwillingness to talk about his father's absence and why Lee avoids the town.
+His younger sister, Kayla, unaware of his true nature, scolds him for constantly leaving.

-At one point, Maren and Lee are approached by what appears to be another pair of eaters, Jake and Brad.
-However, Maren is revolted when Brad discloses he does not share the others' cravings, instead choosing to engage in cannibalism.
-Jake also talks about the intensity of the experience of consuming a body in its entirety rather than just feeding off its flesh, though Lee and Maren are initially skeptical.
-Unnerved, they drive away once the men have fallen asleep.
-After Maren expresses hunger during a stop at a local carnival, Lee cruises a male booth worker and kills him.
-Once they have feasted on the body, Maren is overcome with guilt upon discovering that the man was married and had a family, which leads to an argument with Lee.
+Maren and Lee encounter what also appear to be a pair of “eaters”, Jake and Brad.
+Maren rebels at the fact that Brad doesn't share their cravings, but instead voluntarily chooses to participate in cannibalism.
+Jake also speaks of the intensity of consuming a body "bones and all".
+Lee and Maren wander off while the men are asleep.
+After Maren expresses hunger during a stop at a local carnival, Lee seduces, then attacks a booth worker and kills him.
+Once she and Lee have feasted on the body, Maren is guilt-ridden to discover that the man was married with a family.